Shaun Jolly

-Personal life and high school
+Early life

 Shaun Jolly was born on October 17, 1998, in Stone Mountain, Georgia.
 Jolly attended Stephenson High School and had a successful high school tenure, being named to the Georgia all-star team.

 College career

 Jolly was rated as a two-star cornerback by Scout.com and chose to attend Appalachian State University.
 Jolly redshirted his freshman year and never played a down that season.
 In his next year, Jolly played in eleven games in defensive and special teams roles, including playing in the New Orleans Bowl against Middle Tennessee.
-Jolly was highly rated in his sophomore year, being named a second-team All-American and first-team all Sun Belt for having five interceptions on the year and two interceptions returned for touchdowns.
+Jolly was highly rated in his sophomore year, being named a second-team All-American and first-team all Sun Belt Conference for having five interceptions on the year and two interceptions returned for touchdowns.
 In Jolly's junior year he was named an honorable All-American and started all twelve games with 41 tackles and six pass breakups.
 In Jolly's senior and final year, he started all nine of the games he appeared in and was first-team All-Sun Belt.

 Professional career

 Cleveland Browns

-After going undrafted in the 2022 NFL Draft, Jolly was signed as an undrafted free agent by the Cleveland Browns.
+After going undrafted in the 2022 NFL draft, Jolly was signed as an undrafted free agent by the Cleveland Browns.
 Jolly did not make the active roster but was signed to the practice squad.

 Los Angeles Rams

-Jolly was signed from the practice squad of the Browns to the active roster of the Los Angeles Rams.
+On September 23, 2022, Jolly was signed from the practice squad of the Browns to the active roster of the Los Angeles Rams.

-On March 15, 2023, Jolly was tendered by the Los Angeles Rams.
+On March 15, 2023, Jolly was tendered by the Rams.
+He was re-signed on April 17, 2023.
+He was waived on September 5, 2023.
+He was re-signed to the practice squad on October 19.
+Jolly was signed to the active roster on November 28.

+Jolly was waived by the Rams on August 27, 2024, and re-signed to the practice squad.
+He signed a reserve/future contract on January 20, 2025.

+On August 26, 2025, Jolly was waived by the Rams with an injury designation as part of final roster cuts.
+Jolly went unclaimed off waivers and was placed on injured reserve the following day.
+On September 1st, 2025, he was released from the IR with an injury settlement.